 He arrived in Boston along with the sloop Hornet of 14 guns.

-He engaged the French ship Temple in the Caribbean bound for Martinique and captured it.
-It contained two statues, St. John the Divine and St. John the Baptist, that he gave to St. John’s Cathedral in Antigua.
+He engaged the French ship Temple in the Caribbean bound for Martinique and captured her.
+She contained two statues, St. John the Divine and St. John the Baptist, that he gave to St. John’s Cathedral in Antigua.

-Shirley captained the 3rd rate, Duc D’Aquitain of 64 guns, formerly a French East India ship and now part of Anson’s Fleet.
+Washington captained the 3rd rate, Duc D’Aquitain of 64 guns, formerly a French East India ship and now part of Admiral Anson’s Fleet.

-He was commissioned to captain the newly launched 3rd Rate, Temple of 70 guns, a 3rd rate under Admiral Hawke’s Channel fleet.
+He was commissioned to captain the newly launched 3rd Rate, Temple of 70 guns, under Admiral Hawke’s Channel fleet.

-He fought in the Battle of Quiberon Bay which defeated a French invasion fleet.
-Shirley distinguished himself on this occasion in a very conspicuous manner.
+Positioned in the van of the fleet, the Temple engaged le Juste in the Battle of Quiberon Bay which defeated the French invasion fleet.
+Washington “distinguished himself on this occasion in a very conspicuous manner.”

-He attended the murder trial of his brother, Lawrence, the Fourth Earl Ferrers.
-Lawrence Shirley killed his land steward with a pistol.
-Washington Shirley, as a witness for his brother, tried to prove his innocence due to a family history of insanity.
-The House of Lords found Lawrence guilty after a much publicized trial.
+He attended the murder trial of his brother, Laurence, the Fourth Earl Ferrers.
+Laurence Shirley shot and killed his land steward with a pistol.
+Washington, as a defense witness, tried to prove his brother’s innocence as due to a family history of insanity.
+The House of Lords found Laurence guilty after a much-publicized trial.

 His brother was hanged, anatomized, and the body displayed to the public.
-He was the last nobleman executed in England.
+Laurence was the last nobleman executed in England.

-Washington Shirley took a seat in the House of Lords as the 5th Earl Ferrers and moved into the family manor at Staunton Harold, Leichestershire, England.
+Washington took a seat in the House of Lords as the 5th Earl Ferrers and moved into the family manor at Staunton Harold, Leicestershire, England.

-He made accurate observations on the transit of Venus across the sun.
+He made accurate observations on the transit of Venus across the sun, designed and built a Venus transitorium device, and studied navigation and ship construction theories.

 He was elected Fellow of the Royal Society as recognition of his observations on the transit of Venus and for other mathematical investigations.

-He was made Grand Master of England of the Freemasons.
+He was made Grand Master of England of the Freemasons in London.

-By a patent of letters, King George III granted him the family estates which had been forfeited by his brother as a felon.
+By a patent of letters, King George III granted Washington the family estates which had been forfeited by his brother’s felony.

-Planned by the famed American colonial architect Peter Harrison, Shirley began extensive alterations to the Staunton Harold manor.
+Planned by the famed American colonial architect Peter Harrison, Washington began extensive alterations to the Staunton Harold manor.

-Shirley’s friend and fellow freemason, the famous Chevalier D’Eon, stayed at the manor while fearing being kidnapped by other freemasons who resented D’Eon over becoming the junior warden of his lodge and over the ambiguity of his sex.
-He also loaned money to Shirley to remodel the Staunton Harold manor.
+Washington’s friend and fellow freemason, the famous Chevalier D’Eon, stayed at the manor while fearing being kidnapped by other Freemasons who resented D’Eon over becoming the junior warden of his lodge because of the ambiguity of his sex.
+He also loaned money to Washington to remodel the Staunton Harold manor.

 Parliament confirmed for Washington to reside at Staunton Harold and take over the family estates.